rahildoshi97/materforge/paper/paper.md

   including composition sums, required fields, and valid property names.
   This prevents common configuration errors and ensures reproducible material definitions [@roache1998verification].

-- **Integrated Visualization**: An integrated visualization tool using matplotlib [@matplotlib] allows users to automatically generate plots to verify their property definitions visually, with the option to disable visualization for production workflows after validation.
+- **Integrated Visualization**: An integrated visualization tool allows users to automatically generate plots to verify their property definitions visually, with the option to disable visualization for production workflows after validation.

 # Usage

-A material is defined in a YAML file and loaded with a single function call.
+Materials are defined in YAML files and loaded via the `create_material` function.
-The following example demonstrates an alloy configuration, followed by the Python code to load and use the material.
+The following example demonstrates an alloy configuration and Python integration.

 ## YAML Configuration Example: Alloy (`steel.yaml`)
 ```yaml